 Leadership Putnam (LP) was created as the result of a joint task force put together by the Cookeville-Putnam County Chamber of Commerce consisting of Joe Albrecht, Jim Andrews and Al Enochs.
 LP was incorporated as a 501(c)(3) organization in 1990, and its first class graduated the following year.
 Since that time, LP has been a stand-alone entity operating on community partnerships, program tuition, and fund-raising events.
 In July 2015, the Cookeville-Putnam County Chamber of Commerce began administering and staffing LP.

 Affecting Positive Change

 Leadership Putnam (LP) provides in-depth seminars on a wide variety of community-related topics for its participants and challenges them to get engaged and affect positive change in Putnam County.
-Each year LP class members complete a series of projects aimed at meeting a need within the community and ultimately working toward improving the quality of life of our citizens.
+Each year LP class members complete a series of projects to meet a need within the community and ultimately work toward improving our citizens' quality of life

 The purpose of Leadership Putnam is:

 - To identify potential and existing leaders in business, government and elsewhere in the community and to help them prepare for voluntary community leadership roles.